amralaaeldin/Storefront-Backend/README.md

 - - - ENV=<mode> <br />
 `note` if you will run test command, mode = test `note` if you will run build or start command, mode = dev
+- Change name of .env.example to .env
 - Return to CMD
-- - run command 'db-migrate up'
+- - Run command 'db-migrate up'
-- Change name of .env.example to .env
-- Run command 'npm run build'
+- - Run command 'npm run build'
-- Run command 'node ./build'
+- - Run command 'node ./build'
 - Visit 'localhost:7000/' in browser

 ## Commands